eeshanbot/itp-articuno/README.md

 ### DEMO

-1. Please see `matlab-reader/demo-ts-diagram` for an example of how to use the indexed dataset and helper functions.
-Note: the demo makes use of the [gsw toolbox](https://github.com/TEOS-10/GSW-Matlab).
+1. Please see `matlab-reader/demo-ts-diagram` for an example of how to use the indexed dataset and helper functions

 ### Notice